michaelkloess/2025_07_project_horizon_cohort_loyalty_analysis/README.md

 # 📕 Project_Horizon_Cohort_Loyalty_Analysis

 **📌 Project Overview**
-This project develops a comprehensive customer segmentation framework for TravelTide, a travel booking platform, to enable personalized marketing strategies and improve customer retention through targeted perk assignment.
+This project develops a comprehensive customer segmentation framework for a travel booking platform, to enable personalized marketing strategies and improve customer retention through targeted perk assignment.

 ## 📕 Business Context

 ### 📌 Challenge
-TravelTide faces increasing competition in the travel booking market, requiring enhanced customer loyalty and retention strategies.
-CEO Kevin Talanick has prioritized strengthening customer relationships through personalized experiences.
+The Company faces increasing competition in the travel booking market, requiring enhanced customer loyalty and retention strategies.
+CEO Kevin T. has prioritized strengthening customer relationships through personalized experiences.

 ### 📌 Solution
-Elena Tarrant, Head of Marketing, leads the development of a personalized rewards program that highlights specific benefits each customer values most—such as free cancellation or priority check-in—when inviting them to join the program.
+Elena T., Head of Marketing, leads the development of a personalized rewards program that highlights specific benefits each customer values most—such as free cancellation or priority check-in—when inviting them to join the program.

 ### 📌 Objectives
 - Identify distinct customer segments with consistent perk preferences